Bundesautobahn 7: History

 The highway replaced as a trunk connection the imperial or federal roads 76, 77, 205 and 4 (Flensburg-Hamburg), 3 (Hamburg-Kassel) and 27 (Göttingen-Würzburg), which in turn went back to medieval precursors.
 On the route between Flensburg and Hamburg, for example, it follows the historic Ochsenweg and can be described as its successor in terms of its importance as a trade route from Scandinavia to the south.
 Plans for a highway from Hamburg to the south were made in the framework of the HaFraBa from 1926.
 This project is considered to be the predecessor of the A7 between Hamburg and the Hattenbacher Dreieck.

 The first section opened from Göttingen to Bad Hersfeld in 1937.
-Construction of the section between Bad Hersfeld and Würzburg (Strecke 46) began in 1937 with various bridge structures built however the road wasn't completed before war broke out in 1939 and construction was stopped before being fully abandon in 1940.
+Construction of the section between Bad Hersfeld and Würzburg (Strecke 46) began in 1937 with various bridge structures built however the road wasn't completed before war broke out in 1939 and construction was stopped before being fully abandoned in 1940.
 After World War 2 the route of A7 was altered leaving some of the abandoned bridge structures of Strecke 46 to be preserved as historic monuments.

 From the 1950s, the highway was built between the A 1 south of Hamburg and the existing part of the A7 near Göttingen and opened in sections.
 At the A1 the "Horster triangle" was created as the new beginning of the A7.
 From the south (Hanover) coming vehicles had there at the threading to the A1 in the direction of west (Bremen) drive through a steep curve for many years.

 The section Echte-Seesen was opened on 14 November 1959.
 The section Seesen Hildesheim was opened on 15 December 1960 by Secretary of Transportation Seebohm.

 From 1956, the seven sections between Hamburg and Hanover were handed over to traffic.
 In 1960, the 21 km section between junction Berkhof and the cross Hannover / Kirchhorst was opened last.

 The four remaining sections in between were opened in 1958.
 The gap closure was achieved with the 35 km section between motorway junction Hannover / Kirchhorst and junction Hildesheim in 1962.

 In the 1960s, the A7 was then built on a slightly different route.
 The first to be opened in 1965 was the 10.9 km section north of the Biebelried interchange to the junction Würzburg / Estenfeld.
 1966 followed the adjacent section to the present cross Schweinfurt / Werneck and the 14.8 km long section between Fulda North and Fulda South.
 The northernmost section from the Hattenbacher Triangle to Fulda (32 km) and the middle section between Fulda and Schweinfurt (68 km) were finally handed over to traffic in 1968.